challenai/pattaya/docs/en/popup.md

----
-title: Popup
+# Popup

-description: A popup to hold content
+A popup to hold content
----
-import Graph from "@/graph";
-import { bGraph, cGraph, background } from "./popup";

 ## Basic